Does Progesterone Cause Weight Gain? Know The Real Facts Here

 Can Hormone Replacement Therapy Help?

 Hormone replacement therapy is prescribed for women going through menopause.
 It is the most effective treatment for relieving menopausal symptoms (13).
 Menopause increases the risk of obesity and cardiovascular disease.
 HRT is mainly used to relieve health risks associated with menopause, but research has shown that HRT with estradiol and progesterone also helps reduce weight and waist to hip ratio (13), (14).
-The American Association for Cancer Research also found that a BMI reduction due to HRT may reduce the risk of endometrial cancer (15).
+The American Association for Cancer Research also found that a BMI reduction due to HRT may reduce the risk of endometrial canceri X A type of cancer that affects the inner lining of the uterus and result in the abnormal growth of cells.
+(15).
 Another study confirmed that HRT not only reduces body weight in postmenopausal women but also reduces the risk of breast cancer (16).
 Scientists have also found that HRT reduces muscle loss in postmenopausal women (17).
 However, other studies suggest further investigation to confirm positive outcomes regarding HRT and prevention of muscle loss in postmenopausal women (18).

 Hormone replacement therapy is beneficial for women going through menopause and/or postmenopausal women.
 It not only helps reduce body weight but also lowers the risk of other diseases and conditions.